Carol Jones

 Carol is a retired Headteacher and is currently a school governor and Chair of her local Parish Council.
 She is also an Executive member of CRN North East and Cumbria which involves making financial decisions and awarding grants, interviewing staff, undertaking training and ensuring the organisation is efficient, as well judging performance.

-Keith is a retired electrician, he has served as a local councillor for 17 years in the North West and has always been active in local affairs.
+Born and worked in Rothbury as a builder until he retired in 2011, Peter has served as a local parish and district councillor for 42 years and has always been involved in local affairs and local history.

 Heather Carr